 There are three lighthouses on or just offshore Deer Isle, but one is no longer active and the other two can only be seen from a boat cruising off the island’s back shore.

 MOUNT DESERT ISLAND & DOWNEAST: Mount Desert Island and its surrounding islands are home to very few lights that can be visited or viewed by the public.
 One that can is the Bass Harbor Head Light, a famed symbol of Acadia National Park, on Mount Desert’s western lobe, down Route 102A past Southwest Harbor.
-The complex includes a cylindrical light tower, simple keeper’s house, triangular fog signal, and even a barn.
+The complex (pictured below) includes a cylindrical light tower, simple keeper’s house, triangular fog signal, and even a barn.

 From Bass Harbor, head for another light that can be visited by the public: the Burnt Coat Harbor Light (also known as Hockamock Head Light).
 To get here, however, you’ll need to catch a ferry from Bass Harbor to Swan’s Island.
 The squared brick tower and keeper’s home were built in 1872.

 The downeast section of the Maine coast is rife with little ledges and lighthouses, often steeped in fog and usually off-limits to the public (and too far offshore or too indistinct to be seen anyway).
 The inactive Winter Harbor Light can be distantly glimpsed from the Schoodic Peninsula loop road.

 The slim stone tower of the Petit Manan Light near Milbridge pokes an impressive 120 feet above the surrounding sea.
 However, it’s off-limits and difficult to see anyway.
 You can get a better look at it while taking a tour of the Maine Coastal Islands National Wildlife Refuge.